Tour Croatia & more trip

 After breakfast, a city tour of Split, the largest city on the Croatian coast, which has preserved the relaxed lifestyle of the Mediterranean.
 There are many sides to this region: a magnificent history and an abundance of landmarks, exquisite food and wine, the beauty of natural and cultural heritage and a pleasant climate year-round.
 The "capital of Dalmatia" is famous for Diocletian's Palace which is the most important and preserved Roman building in Croatia, built between AD 295 and 305, registered on the UNESCO List of World Cultural Heritage.
 Besides the Palace visit the Peristyle, Cellars, the Temple of Jupiter and the Cathedral of St. Domnius.
 Proceed south along Makarska riviera and Neretva Valley towards Dubrovnik.
-Dinner and overnight at the hotel on the Dubrovnik riviera.
+Overnight on the Dubrovnik riviera.

 Breakfast and a full-day excursion to the National Park of Mljet.
 Mljet is a unique green oasis, one of just a few Adriatic islands that are completely covered in Mediterranean forests.
 The National Park is located in the northern part of this elongated and narrow island where lush Mediterranean flora is preserved, as well as the two unusual “lakes“, Veliko (Large) and Malo (Small), which are connected to the sea by a narrow channel.
 There is an islet in Large Lake with an old monastery and you can find the remains of an ancient Roman villa in the nearby cove.